-Biomimicry is a method of innovation that has already had resounding success during its history.
-We invite you here to review the five most emblematic examples who have contributed to making biomimicry known as a successful method of innovation to the general public.
+Biomimicry is an innovation method that has already had resounding success during its history.
+We invite you here to review the five most emblematic examples which have contributed to making biomimicry known as a successful method of innovation to the general public.

 The first emblematic example of biomimicry: Velcro

-The Velcro is arguably the most famous example of biomimicry.
-It is a closing system whose operation is simple: on one side a surface on which are arranged hundreds of small hooks, on the other another surface covered with hundreds of small curls.
-When the two surfaces are pressed together, the hooks grip the loops and form a reliable, reversible closure system and solid.
+Velcro is arguably the most famous example of biomimicry.
+It is a closing system with a simple mechanics: on one side a surface on which are arranged hundreds of small hooks, on the other surface hundreds of small curls cover it.
+When the two surfaces are pressed together, the hooks grip the loops and form a reliable, reversible and solid closure system.
 It is a system that has the advantage of being able to be undone quite easily if sufficient force is exerted, while being perfectly reusable.
-Depending on the materials used for the hooks and loops, Velcro is capable of withstanding impressive forces: did you know that a square of 5 centimeters Velcro side is capable of supporting a 80 kg mass!
-These properties have given Velcro a wide variety of applications, ranging from our school sneakers to NASA shuttles!
+Depending on the materials used for the hooks and loops, Velcro is capable of withstanding impressive forces: did you know that a square of 5 centimeters of Velcro side is capable of supporting 80kg!
+These properties have given Velcro a wide variety of applications, ranging from school sneakers to NASA shuttles!

 Burdock: the biological inspiration behind Velcro

-Velcro is an exemplary case of biomimicry as it relies on the burdock dissemination technique, a common plant in our countryside.
+Velcro is an exemplary case of biomimicry as it relies on the burdock dissemination technique, a common plant on the countryside.
 The fruit of burdock, which contains its valuable seeds, is covered with small hooks.
-When passing furry animals (mammals), burdock fruits cling to their fur and are thus disseminated at distances of several tens of kilometers: an ingenious way for an immobile plant to conquer new territories by exploiting the mobility of animals!
-This dissemination strategy is called zoochory, and has was directly the origin of the invention of Velcro by biomimicry.
+When passing furry animals, burdock fruits cling to their fur and are thus disseminated at distances of several tens of kilometers: an ingenious way for an immobile plant to conquer new territories by exploiting the mobility of animals!
+This dissemination strategy is called zoochory, and was directly at the origin of the invention of Velcro through biomimicry.

 How and by whom was Velcro invented?